 • carrot juice.

-Heavy food, as well as strong tea, and contribute to an increase in vascular tone, creating an additional burden on the heart.
-Foods with allergenic properties, such as legumes, grapes, tomatoes, mushrooms, chocolate, etc., should be avoided.
-In case of a heart attack, it is recommended to eat unsalted steamed food.
-The best choice would be 6 meals a day in small portions.
+Heavy foods, as well as strong tea, help increase vascular tone, creating additional stress on the heart.
+You should avoid foods with allergenic properties, such as legumes, grapes, tomatoes, mushrooms, chocolate, etc. During a heart attack, it is recommended to eat unsalted, steamed food.
+The optimal choice would be 6 meals a day in small portions.

 Diet in the subacute period

-When the symptoms of a heart attack have somewhat smoothed out, and a fresh focus of necrosis began to be replaced by connective tissue, you can diversify your diet somewhat.
-Still worth avoiding homemade baked goods, smoked meats and overly fatty foods.
-Meals for a heart attack in the subacute stage can be varied with thicker dishes, carbohydrate cereals, cereals, boiled meat.
-The amount of salt should not be exaggerated 5-6 g per day.
+When the symptoms of a heart attack have smoothed out somewhat, and the fresh focus of necrosis has begun to be replaced by connective tissue, you can slightly diversify your diet.
+Still worth avoiding homemade baked goods, smoked meats and excessively fatty foods.
+Nutrition during a heart attack in the subacute stage can be varied with thicker dishes, carbohydrate porridges, cereals, and boiled meat.
+The amount of salt should not exceed 5–6 g per day.

-After discharge from the hospital, the diet becomes less strict, but, as before, salt, fatty foods, strong coffee and tea, alcohol and confectionery are still prohibited.
+After discharge from the hospital, the diet becomes less strict, but salt, fatty foods, strong coffee and tea, alcohol and confectionery are still prohibited.

 • animal fats (lard, fatty meat, butter);